HijelHub/Stationeers_Data_Logger/README.md

 [//]: # (Terminator)

 If you also need to use Slave Housings, follow the same procedure.
+(While obviously loading and modifying the Slave program instead of the Master program)

 > <img width="20" height="20"
 > src="https://raw.githubusercontent.com/HijelHub/GitStrap_SVG_Icons/b674246b8f46d8bc2c75f3cf5cf395a370b86ae2/icons/green/info-circle.svg"> If you want to download and use the Master and Slave IC10 Programs from this repository you will need to add them to your Game Save Scripts folder.
 The default location of this folder is: